atharva-bhange/python/README.md

 # python
-All Python Codes I Have Done
+All Pubicly Available Python Codes I Have Done